Status of this Document

 The Change Set MAY have a prev property if there are preceding Change Sets in the Entry Point for this Entity Collection.
 If present, the value MUST be either:

-- a string that is HTTP(S) URI of the previous page of items in the Entry Point, or
+• a string that is the HTTP(S) URI of the previous page of items in the Entry Point, or

-- a JSON object, with at least the id and type properties.
+• a JSON object, with at least the id and type properties.
 The value of the id property MUST be a string that is the HTTP(S) URI of the previous page of items in the Entry Point.
-The value of the type property MUST be the string
+The value of the type property MUST be the string OrderedCollectionPage.

 "prev": "https://data.my.authority/change_documents/2021/activity-stream/page/1"

 Not all implementations will store every change for an entity over time.
 A Collection MAY provide feeds of only the last known metadata update for each entity.
 In the case where the Collection provides feeds of only the last known metadata update for each entity case, the page identifier cannot be used to know the last Activities processed by a consumer.
-For this reason the Activities within the Collection MUST have a date property and SHOULD include the date using the published
+For this reason the Activities within the Collection MUST have either a published or endTime datetime property as described below.
+The updated property SHOULD be used on the entity description object to indicate when the entity change actually occurred.
+This level is sufficient to address the Change Tracking use case.

 {